oliverjam/next-cookie-auth/README.md

    Storing passwords in clear text is terrible and super unsafe.
 You should be using a strong hashing algorithm like BCrypt to hash the passwords before storing them in the DB.
 1. ### Signing cookies
    The session cookies are not signed right now.
 This means we cannot trust that they haven't been manipulated.
 Since the session IDs are cryptographically strong 24-character strings there are about 2e+43 possibilities (two followed by 43 zeroes).
 It's incredibly unlikely anyone could guess one, so there isn't too much risk in letting users mess with their cookie.
-1. ### A real DB
-   This example uses `lowdb` to persist data in a JSON file (both for ease and so you can see what's going on).
-This isn't a great idea for a production server.
-You probably want an actual database in a "real" app.

 ## Page reloads